-Theory and use of standardized measurement instruments in educational settings.

-Analysis of the special problems that arise in the relationship between teachers and students in the inner-city community; review of innovative programs with field observations and investigations of psychological, cultural and ecological factors which most strongly influence education in this setting.

-Intensive study of various components of the teaching-learning process in the classroom using the latest instructional technology.

-Designed for both elementary and secondary teachers; focuses on the development of science curricula in the schools.
-Rationale and style of recent curriculum innovations in science, the history and development of science in the schools, approaches to curriculum development and application to current schools problems.

-Designed for teachers in middle schools and high schools.
-Provides a study of the following topics: nature of science and implication for teaching; nature of learning science, a system for instruction, instructional skills and evaluation of science teaching.

-Designed to introduce the professional teacher to the theories and practices of supervising student teaching, internships, mentoring beginning teachers and other support services designed for staff development of professional personnel.
+principles, organizational patients and instructional alternatives.
+EDUC 5550 - Educational Measurement 3(3-0) Theory and use of standardized measurement instruments in educational settings.
+EDUC 5553 - Psychology of the Inner-City Child 3(3-0) Analysis of the special problems that arise in the relationship between teachers and students in the inner-city common of innovative programs with field observations and investigations of psychological, cultural and ecological factors which ly influence education in this setting.
+EDUC 5555 - Clinical Approach to Classroom Analysis 3(3-0) Intensive study of various components of the teaching-learning process in the classroom using the latest instructional te echnology.
+EDUC 5563 - Science in the School Curriculum 3(3-0) Designed for both elementary and secondary teachers; focuses on the development of science curricula in the school and style of recent curriculum innovations in science, the history and development of science in the schools, approache lum development and application to current schools problems.
+EDUC 5570 - Strategies of Instruction in Science 3(3-0) Designed for teachers in middle schools and high schools.
+Provides a study of the following topics: nature of science cation for teaching; nature of learning science, a system for instruction, instructional skills and evaluation of science tea EDUC 5587 - Introduction to Teacher Support Services 3(3-0) Designed to introduce the professional teacher to the theories and practices of supervising student teaching, internshing beginning teachers and other support services designed for staff development of professional personnel.
+Prerequisite: contor.
+EDUC 5588 - Internship in Supervision of Student Teaching 3(1-9) Application of the theories and practices introduced in EDUC 5587.
+Prerequisite: must be assigned to supervise a student to beginning teacher. acher, intern c EDUC 5590 - Practicum I: Intership in Early Childhood Education (preschool) 3(3-0) Field-based experiences providing an opportunity for extensive training and application of knowledge with children preschool of early childhood education. ı in the area EDUC 5591 - Practicum II: Intership in Early Childhood Education (primary) 3(3-0) Field-based experiences providing an opportunity for extensive training and application of knowledge with children preschool of early childhood education. n in the area EDUC 5593-4-5 - Internship in the Secondary School Students gain potential application of knowledge gained through courses taken.
 Prerequisite: consent of instructor.

-Application of the theories and practices introduced in EDUC 5587.
-Prerequisite: must be assigned to supervise a student teacher, intern or beginning teacher.

-EDUC 5590 - Practicum I: Intership in Early Childhood Education (preschool)..................
-3(3-0)

-Field-based experiences providing an opportunity for extensive training and application of knowledge with children in the area preschool of early childhood education.

-EDUC 5591 - Practicum II: Intership in Early Childhood Education (primary) 3(3-0)

-Field-based experiences providing an opportunity for extensive training and application of knowledge with children in the area preschool of early childhood education.

-EDUC 5593-4-5 - Internship in the Secondary School

-Students gain potential application of knowledge gained through courses taken.
-Prerequisite: consent of instructor.

-A study of the theories of learning in public elementary and secondary schools with special attention to the Georgia model.
-Basic overview of memory and behavior is presented.
-The thrust of the course is to improve learning in schools.
+EDUC 6600 - Advanced Educational Psychology 3(3-0) A study of the theories of learning in public elementary and secondary schools with special attention to the Georgia overview of memory and behavior is presented.
+The thrust of the course is to improve learning in schools. model.
+Basi